duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 creating a user thread creates a kernel thread (one-to-one)

-kernel maintains context information fo rthe process as a whole and for individual threads within the process
+kernel maintains context information for the process as a whole and for individual threads within the process

 ![Alt text](../images/image-73.png)

 pros:
 - kernel can simultaneously schedule multiple threads from the same process on multiple processes
-- if one theread in a process is blocked, the kernel can schedule another thread of the same process
+- if one thread in a process is blocked, the kernel can schedule another thread of the same process
 - linux and windows implement this

 cons: